Assianism: Myths and rites

 Ritual ceremonies consist in holding a feast (фынг, fyng or кувд, kuvyn) in honour of a particular deity.
 The ceremony is led by a "holy man" (dzuary læg), who invokes the deity through the offering of a "toast", kuyvd (куывд), which also means "prayer", towards the sky.
 Beer is the substance usually offered in libation, though it may be substituted by any type of strong liquor.
-During the ceremony other toasts are made to the other deities, and ceremonial cakes (ualibakh) are consumed along with meat from an animal sacrificed for the ritual.
+During the ceremony other toasts are made to the other deities, and ceremonial cakes made from cheese (ualibakh) are consumed along with meat from an animal sacrificed for the ritual.
 Only herbivorous animals like bulls, rams, goats or lambs, are acceptable as sacrifice, and fish are accepted too.
 Much like ancient Scythians, as attested by Herodotus, the Ossetians do not sacrifice omnivorous animals like pigs, and chickens.
 Beer and other alcoholic beverages are also generously consumed for each toast, echoing the ancient Scythian custom.
 Such ceremonies may be accompanied by a circular dance called simd.
 A distinctive version of the simd has one circle of dancers standing on the shoulders of another circle of dancers.
 The Narts tell that the simd was invented by the hero Soslan.
 A system of divination using sticks, already attested in Herodotus' accounts of Scythian customs, is still practised today.

 The scheme of the prayer displays the process of creation of the world: Starting with the invocation of the supreme God, the supreme source, then it tells about the beginning and manifestation of things; graphically, it is compared to a mandala, a point from which the forces of the world depart in circle.
 The same scheme is also represented by the ceremonial cake, constituted by three circular layers with a hole in the middle, representing the three levels of reality: sky, Sun and water/earth.
 The three-legged ceremonial table itself represents the threefold model of reality, while its round surface — like the round surface of the ceremonial cake — represents the Sun and the infiniteness of God.
 On the table is also laid down the meat of sacrificed animals with an equilateral cross (dzuar, the same term for the manifested state of a deity) carved on the forehead, which represents the point of origination and manifestation of divinity like the hole at the centre of the ceremonial cake.
 For a particular deity worshipped during the feast, another ceremonial cake, different from the main one, is prepared and laid down on the ceremonial table.
 This cake is constituted by three triangular pies arranged to form a nine-pointed star if looked from above.